rwth-acis/las2peer-template-project/README.md

 You can find detailed log files for each node in the directory testing/log afterwards.

-Start a complete network of testing nodes
+Start a Complete Network of Testing Nodes
 -----------------------------------------

 As an alternative to starting single nodes for testing purposes (see last section) you can use the start_node.sh script to start a complete network configured by a directory containing one [name].node file.